 Every 12 seconds, on average, a new Ether block is added to the blockchain with the latest transactions that the network has processed.
 The computer that generated this block is then awarded 5 ETH.

 Ripple (XRP) is the largest bank-targeted blockchain protocol.
-With its low fees and efficient systems, it was designed with a goal of overtaking Bitcoin and becomming a mainstream cryptocurrency.
+With its low fees and efficient systems, it was designed with the goal of overtaking Bitcoin and becoming a mainstream cryptocurrency.